World Junior Figure Skating Championships: Qualifying

 Skaters may compete at the World Junior Championships if they represent a member nation of the International Skating Union (ISU) and are selected by their federation.
 Member nations select their entries according to their own criteria.
 Some countries rely on the results of their national championships while others have more varied criteria, which may include success at certain international events or specific technical requirements.
 All of the selected skaters must have earned the minimum total element scores, which are determined and published each season by the ISU during the current or immediately previous season.
 Member nations may enter at least one competitor or team in each discipline; a points system allows member nations to enter additional competitors or teams, up to a total of three per discipline, based on the nation's performance in that discipline at the previous World Junior Championships.

-Skaters are eligible to compete on the junior-level circuit if they are at least 13 years old before July 1 of the respective season, and if they have not yet turned 19 (for single skaters), 21 (for both genders in ice dance and females in pair skating) or 23 (for males in pair skating).
+Skaters are eligible to compete on the junior-level circuit if they are at least 13 years old before July 1 of the respective season, and if they have not yet turned 19 (for single skaters), 21 (for males and females in ice dance, and females in pair skating) or 23 (for males in pair skating).